|

 was given that it would be used to make lipstick cases.
 The explanation

 seemed plausible and the import licenses were approved.
+There is

 no doubt that the efforts of the Haganah members who worked here under